 - Courses taken at La Salle for which a student received a grade may not be repeated elsewhere; however, a course from which a student withdrew and thus received a “W” grade may be repeated elsewhere.

-- Students must obtain written permission from the Dean’s Office of the student’s respective School or College, two weeks prior to the start of the semester.
+- Students must obtain written permission from the Dean’s Office of the student’s respective School, two weeks prior to the start of the semester.

-- Permission for credit for study abroad programs, other than those sponsored by La Salle University must be obtained in advance from the Dean’s Office of the student’s School or College.
+- Permission for credit for study abroad programs, other than those sponsored by La Salle University must be obtained in advance from the Dean’s Office of the student’s School.

 It is the responsibility of the student to have an official transcript of credit for approved off-campus courses sent to the Dean’s office for inclusion in the student’s record.

-The Transfer Credit requirement and Residency requirement are repeated here from other section of this bulletin because of their impact on courses taken at other institutions.
+The Transfer Credit requirement and Residency requirement are repeated here from other sections of this catalog because of their impact on courses taken at other institutions.